-In accordance with the Rules, daily design flow (DDF) is calculated as follows: the minimum flow rate shall be one hundred twenty gallons (120 gals.) per day per bedroom.
-When the occupancy of a single family dwelling exceeds two (2) persons per bedroom, the volume of sewage shall be determined by the maximum occupancy at a rate of sixty gallons (60 gals.) per person per day.
+In accordance with the Rules, daily design flow (DDF) is calculated as follows: the minimum flow rate shall be 120 gpd per bedroom (gpd/br).
+When the occupancy of a single family dwelling exceeds two (2) persons per bedroom, the volume of sewage shall be determined by the maximum occupancy at a rate of 60 gallons per person per day.

-The minimum absorption area (known as the system sand bed area or SSBA) for the AES system is determined using the formulas provided in Table A below and is based on the soil loading rate (SLR) as established by a soil morphology evaluation.
+The minimum absorption area (known as the system sand bed area, or SSBA) for the AES system is determined using the formulas provided in Table A below and is based on the soil loading rate (SLR) as established by a soil morphology evaluation.